gerardcanal/ICAPS_20_SummerSchool_ROSPlan/doc/ICAPS_PELab.md

-## Exercise 4 - Running more than the simulation
+## Preliminary Exercise 3 - Running more than the simulation

 Now that we have the simulator running, let's see what do we need to run in order to test the planning system.